amoeba/grpc_bench/cpp-grpc/README.md

 ## Running

-To run the benchmarks between two hosts in your network The server binds 0.0.0.0 on the host it's running on and listens on port 5000 by default.
+The server binds 0.0.0.0 on the host it's running on and listens on port 5000 by default.

+The following commands run the benchmark with a payload size of 1GiB:

 In one terminal, run: